himorin/editor-collab/spatial-tracking-explainer.md

 ```

 There is no mechanism for getting a floor-relative _unbounded_ reference space.
 This is because the user may move through a variety of elevations (via stairs, hills, etc), making identification of a single floor plane impossible.

-> **An aside regarding XRSpace**
->
-> When building an _unbounded_ experience, developers will likely need to "lock" content to a specific physical location to prevent it from drifting as users travel beyond a few meters; this functionality is known as _anchors_.
-In addition to _anchors_, today's XR platforms offer other environment-related features such as _spatial meshes_, _point clouds_, _markers_, and more.
-While none of these features are yet part of the WebXR Device API, there are proposed designs under active development.
->
-> The common property of these additional features and `XRReferenceSpace`, is that they all act as _spatial roots_ that are independently tracked by the underlying tracking systems.
-The concept of a _spatial roots_ is represented in the WebXR Device API as an `XRSpace`.
-Each instance of an `XRSpace` does not have a fixed relationship with any other.
-Instead, on a frame-by-frame basis, the tracking systems must attempt to locate them and compute their relative locations.

 ### Stationary Reference Space
 A _stationary_ experience is one which does not require the user to move around in space.
 This includes several categories of experiences that developers are commonly building today.
 "Standing" experiences can be created by passing the `floor-level` subtype.
 "Seated" experiences can be created by passing the `eye-level` subtype.
 Orientation-only experiences such as 360 photo/video viewers can be created by passing the `position-disabled` subtype.